ttlock/iOS_SDK_Demo/README.md

 <br>pod 'TTLockGateway'（ If you need to support first generation gateway ）
 <br>end

-Second, install TTLock into your project:

-pod install
+Second, pod install

 ## Introduction

 ### TTLock
 TTLock has been designed to communicate with devices by mobile phone bluetooth.
-TTGateway supports second generation gateway.
+<br>TTGateway supports second generation gateway.

 ### TTLockDFU (Device Firmware Upgrade)
 TTLockDFU has been designed to make it easy to upgrade devices into your application by mobile phone bluetooth.